 Recent discussion topics

-- Macquarie Island Toothfish Fishery (MITF) stock assessment.
+- Extension of Macquarie Island Toothfish Fishery longline season.

 Current research priorities